Afif13/CSS-Tip/content/heart/index.md

 tags: posts
 ---

 Another classic shape made easy with the new `shape()` function.
-The heart shape with a simple code.
+A heart shape with a simple code.

 {% image "./image.png", "CSS-only heart shape" %}